 - 30.1 Frequent complaints can be received about noise from the operation of licensed premises.
-Responsible operators will wish to avoid enforcement action that can be taken under the licensing or other legislation, so applicants for premises licences and club premises certificates are advised to consider measures that prevent noise nuisance form occurring. - Where necessary, Environmental Protection will encourage applicants for new licences or variations to consider the noise impact from all aspects of their operation and to propose steps to prevent disturbance to local residents and businesses that may be necessary.
-Noise can be generated by regulated entertainment internally and externally (e.g. the playing of live or recorded music) and patrons on and off the premises.
-Where necessary following comments from interested parties or responsible authorities the authority will expect applicants to undertake an acoustic assessment and /or implement control measures as may be necessary.
-Control measures may be in the form of structural works for example to improve the sound insulation of a building or the implementation of management measures (or a combination of the two) to ensure that noise is appropriately controlled.
-This will help prevent requests for review, and avoid possible revocation of a licence.
-The authority will expect to see applicants include within their operating schedule procedures to actively manage the noise impact of their operation to prevent public nuisance arising.

-- 30.3 With the introduction of the Health Act 2006 which banned smoking indoors, most premises have, where appropriate, created external "smoking areas" to allow patrons to continue to smoke and drink outside the premises.
+Responsible operators will wish to avoid enforcement action that can be taken under the licensing or other legislation, so applicants for premises licences and club premises certificates are advised to consider measures that prevent noise nuisance form occurring. - 30.2 The environmental health service may encourage applicants for variations or new licences to propose any steps to prevent disturbance to local residents and businesses that may be required as the result of a suitable and suitable and sufficient risk assessment.
+As noise could emanate not only from the playing of music but also from air handling equipment or the patrons themselves, the authority may expect applicants to undertake sound tests and improvements to ensure that the level of noise leakage from the premises remain acceptable.
+This will help prevent requests for review, and avoid possible revocation of a licence. - With the introduction of the Health Act 2006 which banned smoking indoors, most premises have, where appropriate, created external "smoking areas" to allow patrons to continue to smoke and drink outside the premises.
 These "smoking areas" have the capacity to create problems of public nuisance if they are not properly controlled.
 The authority will expect to see applicants include within their operating schedule procedures to actively manage these outside areas to prevent nuisance arising. - 30.4 The 2003 Act gives powers to the police and the council to deal with noise issues that may affect persons living in the vicinity of licensed premises selling alcohol and/or providing regulated entertainment. - 30.5 An abatement notice under the Environmental Protection Act 1990 may also be served on premises that cause statutory nuisance through failure to meet appropriate standards for preventing the escape of noise, regardless of the conditions attached to any premises licence or club premises certificate. - 30.6 Applicants for premises licences should propose measures to prevent public nuisance that are appropriate to the type of premises and the licensed activity taking place.
-Different approaches will be necessary where regulated entertainment is proposed, given the nature of the activities, and special circumstances that can arise in relation to those activities, for example: - - (a) longer hours of operation; - (b) noise pollution issues; - (c) public nuisance caused by people queuing to obtain admission; - (d) general safety for the public in a crowded or dimly-lit environment; - (e) public nuisance caused by departing customers; and - (f) congregation of patrons outside licensed premises
+Different approaches will be necessary where regulated entertainment is proposed, given the nature of the activities, and special circumstances that can arise in relation to those activities, for example: - - (a) longer hours of operation; - (b) noise pollution issues;

+- (c) public nuisance caused by people queuing to obtain admission; - (d) general safety for the public in a crowded or dimly-lit environment; - (e) public nuisance caused by departing customers; and - (f) congregation of patrons outside licensed premises